k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 The [INSIGHT Data Science Fellows Program](https://www.insightdatascience.com) is a competitive fellowship targeted at academics from the top universities.
 It helps recent PhDs and Postdocs to find a prestigious job as data scientists in the industry.
 {: .text-justify}
-During 7 weeks of the program,  the fellows work on their own data science projects, which form the core of their portfolio to showcase during interviews.
+During 7 weeks of the program,  the fellows work on their own data science projects, which form the core of their portfolio to showcase during job hunting.
 INSIGHT also helps to prepare for interviews and, as far as I understand, has numerous industry partners.
 The fellows thus benefit from the extensive network of diverse highly qualified data scientists the program connected throughout the years.
 {: .text-justify}

 I applied for the fellowship twice, made it to interviews, but unfortunately was rejected.
 So I was really curious about who are these top 'quants' and were they landed a job.
-I scraped the data from the INSIGHT website and did some quick EDA.
+I scraped the data from the INSIGHT website and did some quick exploratory data analysis (EDA).
 {: .text-justify}
 {% include figure image_path="/assets/images/posts/insight-data-science.png" alt="Insight Data Science webpage" caption="INSIGHT Data Science" %}